Amsterdam, Dutch Republic

 Budha rules Karakamsha * Kanya-8 = occult, revelation of hidden powers, discovery, tantra

-Budha Vrizchika occupies 8th-from-Chandra = emotional danger, unexpected identity changes
+Budha Vrizchika occupies the revolutionary, emotionally turbulent, perpetually transformative, trauma-inducing 8th-from-Chandra = emotional danger, unexpected identity changes

 Shani-yuti-Budha practical craft